nanu2/ldappr/README.md

 Ldappr is a wrapper around python-ldap, meant for quick and easy handling of common administrative tasks concerning your LDAP compliant repository.
-It is particularly useful in small, one-time scripts to get things done, or interactively within an (i)Python shell.
+It is particularly useful in small, one-time scripts to get things done, or interactively within an iPython shell.

 Installation
 ------------